arrow

 10. Cost efficiency: APIs enable the reuse of services and components, reducing the cost of development.
 Instead of reinventing the wheel, developers can leverage existing services.

-I believe that from a technical perspective, the importance of effective communication through APIs cannot be overstated.
-After all, given the complexity and interconnectedness of today’s digital solutions, the use of APIs for expanding the scope of functionalities matters a lot.
+From a technical perspective, the importance of effective communication through APIs cannot be overstated.
+After all, given the complexity and interconnectedness of today’s digital solutions, the use of APIs to expand the scope of functionalities matters a lot.

-So, when building a fully-fledged platform or an application, consider the integration of banking APIs that will technologically benefit your software solution, and, respectively, a business, as explained in the below section.
+So, when building a fully-fledged platform or application, consider integrating banking APIs that will technologically benefit your software solution and, respectively, a business, as explained in the section below.

 It’s essential to understand that APIs are complex enough, and there’s a large variety of them.
-This complication powers up a variety of options where APIs can come to great usefulness.
+This complication powers up a variety of options where APIs can be of great usefulness.
 Here’s the list of modern-day APIs that differ from each other based on the form of their accessibility for businesses, developers, and users:

 1. Public APIs (External APIs): These are available to developers and other users with minimal restrictions.
 They are intended for external users to view and access the company’s data.
 Examples include the Twitter API, Google Maps API, and the GitHub API.